shrutikapoor08/react-coding-interview-questions/README.md

 Thanks for helping the community!

 ## Goals
-Most technical questions are looking to asses:
+Most technical questions are looking to assess:
 1. Ability to call an API and parse JSON.
 2. Ability to handle promises.
 3. Ability to put data into state and use that to render on the page.